mattfeltonma/azure-managed-identity-micro-hack/README.md

 4. Before you can create the role assignment you will need the id of the resource group you created.

     Create a variable with the resource group id.
-Substitute RESOURCE_GROUP_NAME with the resource group you deployed the resources to.

     **RG_ID=$(az group show --name $RESOURCE_GROUP_NAME --query id --output=tsv)**